Skip to main content

 Severity Levels:

 • Critical Flag: This index is the worst.
-So do not deposit at these casinos because 78% of the problems were about non-payments.
-Check our minimum deposit casinos list and pick a casino because you won’t find fraudulent ones.
+Do not deposit at these casinos, as 78% of issues involved non-payments.
+Check our list of minimum-deposit casinos and choose one; you won’t find any fraudulent ones.

 • Major Flag: Serious concern.
 Investigations are needed here.

-• Minor Flag: Investigate further; if you see 3+ minor flags, this means that there are problematic operations.
+• Minor Flag: Investigate further; if you see 3+ minor flags, this indicates problematic operations.

 Action Thresholds: